Jonathan India Player Props: Reds vs. Rockies

 Jonathan India At The Plate

-- India leads Cincinnati in slugging percentage (.439) thanks to 27 extra-base hits.
+- India has an OPS of .788, fueled by an OBP of .354 and a team-best slugging percentage of .435 this season.

-- Among qualifying hitters in MLB play, he ranks 54th in batting average, 38th in on-base percentage, and 70th in slugging.
+- Among the qualified batters in MLB play, he ranks 58th in batting average, 41st in on-base percentage, and 72nd in slugging.

-- In 25 games this season (34.2%), India has picked up an RBI, and in nine of those games (12.3%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- India has picked up an RBI in 33.8% of his games this year, with two or more RBI in 12.2% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.